tsmanner/dnd-5e-papercraft-spellcaster/README.md

 |            17 |     Banishing Smite<br/>Circle of Power                           | Animate Objects<br/>Telekenisis |

 ### Cantrips
-You know 1 + half your Dexterity modifier cantrips, minimum 1.
+You know 1 + half your Constitution modifier cantrips, minimum 1.
 You are so familiar with the folds necessary to cast these spells, that you can create the effect at will, by miming the process.

 ### Ki Magic (or something similar)
 You are able to draw on your own powers of focus, and your body's spiritual essence to animate your origami.
 It allows you to augment your own physical abilities with origami creations and spells.